NicholasLYang/uptointerpretation/content/posts/the-self-taught-developer-myth.md

 So when people tell new programmers to do projects or to teach yourself a new language, it's not out of some abstract notion of work ethic.
 It's because reading about a new language and using it to write a web server is as close as you can get to real world programming.
+Especially if you have to spend hours reading confusing documentation, scrolling through GitHub Issues and rereading your code.
+That is ultimately the essence of programming: constant, ad-hoc, seat-of-your pants self-teaching.

+This is also why it's not worth hemming and hawing about the specific programming language or front-end library to learn.
+The point is not that you learned React or that you learned Vue.
+The point is that you taught yourself and figured it out.
+That's what matters.